 Scientific name: Lynx canadensis

 Inuktut name: ᐱᖅᑐᖅᓯᕋᖅ (piqtuqsiraq)

 Did you know?

 Snowshoe hares are such an important source of food for Canada lynx that when hare populations fall, so does the number of lynx.
 The number of lynx also rises when hare populations bounce back.

-The Canada lynx may look like a slightly larger version of your housecat, but make no mistake — these boreal predators are ferocious!
-Canada lynx live in forested areas and make their dens underneath fallen trees, tree stumps, rock ledges or thick bushes.
-They are territorial animals, and males live alone most of the time.
-With big eyes and superior hearing, Canada lynx are excellent night hunters.
+The Canada lynx may look like a slightly larger version of your housecat, but make no mistake, these boreal predators are ferocious!
+With big eyes and super hearing, Canada lynx are excellent night hunters.
 But they are not fast runners, so they have to be sneaky when it comes to catching prey.
 Usually, they find a hiding spot and wait for prey to come near — then they pounce.
-Some lynx will sit still for hours to just to snatch a bite!
+Some lynx will sit still for hours just to snatch a bite!

 Snowshoe hares are the main source of food for Canada lynx.
 A hungry lynx might eat a whole hare for one meal, while others will eat some and hide the rest for later.
 When hares cannot be found, the lynx will prey on small mammals, birds and sometimes even large animals like caribou.